-A: The schedule of classes lists the instructor for each course.
-E-mail the instructor (email@example.com) to request the reading list.
+A: The schedule of classes in Banner lists the instructor for each course.
+E-mail the instructor (email@example.com) to request the course reading list.
+Also check with the University Book Store.
 Some instructors also post that information on their faculty pages.

 Q: How do I find out who my adviser is?

 A: Once accepted into the major, each concentration has its own departmental advisor.

 Film Concentration: Dr. Todd Kennedy

 Please Note: ALL Freshmen are advised within University College.

 Q: What are the job possibilities with this major?

 A: Graduates become teachers, lawyers, politicians, technical writers/editors, managers, web developers — the career possibilities are so broad because the skills gained are highly valuable to employers.